open-autonomy/escort/specification/V1/ActivateEscortRequestV1.md

 # ActivateEscortRequestV1

 This message is sent by the Fleet Management System (FMS) to the Autonomous Haulage System (AHS) to announce an escort instance that Autonomous Vehicles (AVs) SHALL acknowledge and enforce.
-Each AV SHALL respond with an [ActivateEscortResponseV1](/specification/V1/ActivateEscortResponseV1.md) indicating one of: Pending, Active, or Rejected (see [ActivateEscortResponseV1](/specification/V1/ActivateEscortResponseV1.md)).
+Each AV SHALL respond with an [ActivateEscortResponseV1](/specification/V1/ActivateEscortResponseV1.md) indicating one of: Pending, Activated, or Rejected (see [ActivateEscortResponseV1 Status Semantics](/specification/V1/ActivateEscortResponseV1.md/#status-semantics)).

 | Sender | Triggered by | Triggers |
 | --- | --- | --- |